plone/plone.restapi/docs/source/vocabularies.rst

 registered with a global name like vocabularies, but are instead addressed via the field they are assigned to.

+**Query Sources** are sources that are capable of being queried / searched.
+The source will then return only the subset of terms that match the query.

+The use of such a source is usually a strong indication that no attempt should be made to enumerate the full set of terms, but instead the source should only be queried, by presenting the user with an autocomplete widget for example.

 Both vocabularies and sources can be context-sensitive, meaning that they take the context into account and their contents may therefore change depending on the context they're invoked on.